JeedimallaNagaPavani/Product-Listing-Page-assignment/README.md

-<<<<<<< HEAD
+# 🛍️ Product Listing Page - React.js Assignment

-# React Product Listing Page (PLP)
+# 🛍️ React Product Listing Page (PLP)

-A simple Product Listing Page built with React and styled using CSS.
-This project includes:
+A responsive and modern **Product Listing Page (PLP)** built with **React.js** and **pure CSS**.

-- Product cards
-- Authentication form (Sign In / Sign Up)
-- Component-based structure
+This project features a modular layout, user authentication form, and responsive design to demonstrate practical front-end development skills.

 ---

+## 🎯 Objective

+This project was created as part of a design-to-code assignment to:
+- Reproduce a PLP based on a Figma design
+- Integrate user authentication (Sign In / Sign Up)
+- Use **React** for component-driven development
+- Ensure responsive design across devices
+- Deploy using **Vercel** or **Netlify**

+---

+## 🚀 Features

+- 🔐 **User Authentication**
+  Switchable form for Sign In and Sign Up, using controlled components.

+- 💡 **Reusable Components**
+  Product cards and form are modular and reusable.

+- 💅 **Pure CSS Styling**
+  Styled using plain CSS—no external frameworks like Tailwind or Bootstrap.

+- 📱 **Fully Responsive**
+  Works smoothly on desktop, tablet, and mobile.

+- 🌐 **Deployed Publicly**
+  Live preview accessible via public URL.

+---

-## 📁 Folder Structure
+## 📁 Project Structure

 plp-css/
 ├── public/